yogishs/rollun-node-red-custom-nodes/node-red-contrib-rollun-megaplan/README.md

 node-red-contrib-rollun-megaplan
 ================

-Node-RED node for getting distance between two places
+Node-RED node for interacting with megaplan api

 ## Nodes
 List of nodes: